kohner/espzleep/README.md

 # ESP Zzzzleep 😴

-In this project movement data is collected using a Gyrometer Sensor during sleep.
+In this project movement data is collected using a Gyrometer Sensor.

+The setup on this page is meant to be active sleep hours in order to collect sleep-data.
+Analyzis of this data provides valuable insights into your sleep-activity.

+For example: Long term data collection reveals sleep habits and may help you find out important facts about you personal sleep - such as relations between wakeup time and sleep quality, sleep quality of naps vs. sleep quality in the night etc.

 ## Bill of Materials / Things You'll Need
 - ESP8266 (microcontroller)